-Even in this new form, though, the game wasn’t really appealing to me, mainly because the previews and magazines reviews were too much oriented on acclaiming the real actors behind the game (Hayden Panettiere, Rami Malek, Peter Stormare and the likes) instead of the game in itself, so the product “smelled” too much of commercial and “teen-age horror”.
-For some reasons, though, the game was appealing my young son so I started digging into the net a little more and, when I found a GameStop X-mas deal, I decided to buy it (hey, I got it for just 20Eu insted of 70Eu!).
+Even in this new form, though, the game wasn’t really appealing to me, mainly because the previews and magazines reviews were too much oriented on acclaiming the real actors behind the game (Hayden Panettiere, Rami Malek, Peter Stormare and the likes) instead of the game in itself, so the product “smelled” too much of commercial and “teenage horror”.
+For some reasons, though, the game was appealing my young son so I started digging into the net a little more and when I found a GameStop X-mas deal, I decided to buy it (hey, I got it for just 20Eu instead of 70Eu!).

-And so I was, playing a game that actually IS a teen-age horror and that often puts you in front of very simple branching options like “go left” or “go right”?
+And so I was, playing a game that actually IS a teenage horror and that often puts you in front of very simple branching options like “go left” or “go right”?
 The story sees you and your friends going back to a mountain log house which was the set up for an innocent joke that ended up in tragedy: two of your best friends (twin sisters Hannah and Beth) disappeared in the woods during a snowy night and were never found.
 Now, one year later, their brother Josh wants to reunite the remaining friends to commemorate his sisters and to try to go on with their respective lives.
 When they get to the mansion, though, strange things start to happen and the 8 friends (4 guys and 4 girls) will have to survive … Until Dawn!

 The whole game concept is based on the abused Butterfly Effect, so different choices will lead to different paths.
 While interacting with your friends you can elect to be nice or to be mean but all of this will have little impact on the main plot in itself: people will die regardless of your attitude if you make the wrong choice at the wrong time.

-Furthermore, from a technical point of view, the game looks very well done: the protagonists are very characterized, matching the standard stereotypes for these kind of situations (the nerd, the smart guy, the queen of the school …), their textures are pleasant to watch, the snowy enviroment is very realistic and the lights cast precise and credible shadows on every possible surface.
+Furthermore, from a technical point of view, the game looks very well done: the protagonists are very characterized, matching the standard stereotypes for this kind of situations (the nerd, the smart guy, the queen of the school …), their textures are pleasant to watch, the snowy environment is very realistic and the lights cast precise and credible shadows on every possible surface.
 The motion capture mechanics is also extremely realistic, close to the heights of Quantum Dreams (again, IMHO).
-The trophy system is one of the most compact I found so far: it’s only a bunch of them and they are all defined as “hidden” in your trophy list, since almost all of them contain spoilers in their description.
+The trophy system is one of the most compacts I found so far: it’s only a bunch of them and they are all defined as “hidden” in your trophy list since almost all of them contain spoilers in their description.
 In addition, they are also thought in a weird way, unlike the standard “easy (bronze) trophies at the beginning and all the rest later on”.
 It so ended up that my first two trophies in the game popped up after Chapter 6: two in a row, and both Silver!
-There are ten chapters total.
+There are ten chapters in total.

 In the end, against all odds, I liked Until Dawn a lot: I think it is a good product that deserves at least a chance.
 Although I don’t think I’ll play it to the Platinum I still have some trophies that I want to get and, after all, I believe that a score of at least 8 is a fair one.
 Actually, if only it was a little less clumsy at times and a little less “basic”… it should be 9 … or more!